John Diggle (Arrowverse): Working with A.R.G.U.S.

 The season six premiere reveals that Diggle survived the explosion by taking shelter in a plane like the others.
 However, he was wounded by bomb shrapnel and suffers a degenerative nerve injury that affects his motor control that requires taking daily medications, resulting him to develop a drug dependency.
-When Oliver decides to retire from being the Green Arrow, he appoints Diggle as his successor, oblivious to the fact that Diggle is currently not in condition to remain in action.
+When Oliver decides to retire from being the Green Arrow, he appoints Diggle as his successor, oblivious to the fact that Diggle is not in condition to remain in action.
 Oliver returns to vigilantism until Diggle is fully recovered from his injury.
 Curtis Holt develops an implant for Diggle to help him control his tremors as he progressively recovers.
 After Oliver decides to remain being the Green Arrow, Diggle accepts the job offer from Lyla as one of the commanding officers in A.R.G.U.S., using his new position to lead his subordinates to maintain order in the city's police's place due to them having been compromised by crime lord Ricardo Diaz.
 Near the end of the season, Diggle is fully healed and no longer needing Holt's implant.
 His A.R.G.U.S. team later joins forces with FBI agent Samanda Watson's subordinates, and working with Team Arrow, they ultimately take back the city from Diaz, who goes into hiding.
 After the Earth-X invasion he marries Oliver and Felicity, and Barry and Iris.

 In season four of The Flash, Clifford DeVoe infiltrates the A.R.G.U.S. facility holding the metahuman Neil Borman by impersonating Diggle and kills most of the security; overcharging and killing Borman to be a nuclear battery for his satellites.
 Afterwards, Barry brings the real Diggle to S.T.A.R.
 Labs to reveal the location of the facility.